 J. Larry Jameson, M.D., Ph.D., became Executive Vice President of the University of Pennsylvania for the Health System and Dean of the Raymond and Ruth Perelman School of Medicine on July 1, 2011.
-Together, the two entities make up Penn Medicine, a more than $6.5 billion enterprise dedicated to excellence in the related missions of medical education, biomedical research, and patient care.
+Together, the two entities make up Penn Medicine, exceeding a $7.8 billion enterprise dedicated to excellence in the related missions of medical education, biomedical research, and patient care.

-Founded in 1765 as the Colonies’ first medical school, the Perelman School of Medicine is now home to over 2,000 full-time faculty members and more than 3,500 students, trainees, residents, and fellows.
-The School receives nearly $750 million in sponsored program research.
+Founded in 1765 as the Colonies’ first medical school, the Perelman School of Medicine is now home to over 2,400 full-time faculty members and more than 3,600 students, trainees, residents, and fellows.
+The School receives $720 million in sponsored program research.
 The University of Pennsylvania Health System includes multiple nationally ranked hospitals, a clinical network that includes primary care, a faculty practice plan, home care, hospice, nursing homes, and three multispecialty satellite facilities.

 Before coming to Penn Medicine, Dr. Jameson was Dean of the Feinberg School of Medicine and Vice President of Medical Affairs at Northwestern University, positions he held since 2007.
 He joined Northwestern University Medical School in 1993 as chief of the Division of Endocrinology, Metabolism, and Molecular Medicine, a position he held for seven years.
 In 2000, he was named Irving S. Cutter Professor of Medicine and chair of the Department of Medicine.